 Challenging the Popular View

-Recently, however, other researchers have challenged the popular view that violent video games are harmful.
+Other researchers have challenged the popular view that violent video games are harmful.

 In an article appearing in the Review of General Psychology in 2010, Dr. Christopher Ferguson of Texas A&M International University argued that many studies on media violence measure aggression in ways that don't correspond with real-world violence.